 The most common way to add fertilizers is as a powder or pelleted form which is washed down into the soil.
 It can be used as a solution for more immediate availability, applied to the soil or to the foliage.
 A foliar feed is limited in that a concentrated solution may scorch the leaves and they can only take in small amounts, so this method is better suited to the application of the Secondary and Micronurtients.
-Such sprays should only be applied in shady conditions to allow the solution to dry slowly and avoid scorching by strong sunlight.
+Such sprays should only be applied in shady conditions to allow the solution to dry slowly.

 Too much added fertilizer can be detrimental as it affects the concentration gradient and the plants are unable to take up water.
 The soil water has a high level of dissolved salts so retains the moisture or can draw it from the root cells.
 This is more of a problem with container-grown plants and shows up as white flecks on the surface of the planting medium, particularly if tap-water is used, as in hard water areas it contains Ca++ ions.

 Applying too much fertilizer on open ground can cause environmental damage if it runs off or leaches into ground water or water-courses.
 Excess nutrients also cause soft growth which is more susceptible to diseases, frost and wind scorch.
 Mycorrhizal fungi can also be damaged by excess fertilizer, particularly if these organisms are used at planting time to enhance establishment.